FasterSpeeding/Tanjun/CONTRIBUTING.md

 A few examples of pdoc style would be:

-* Links: Unlike sphinx, regardless of whether you're linking to a module, class, function or varible the link will always be in the style of `` `link.to.thing` `` with no type information included and relative links being supported for types in the current module (e.g. `` `Class.attribute` ``.
+* Links: Unlike sphinx, regardless of whether you're linking to a module, class, function or variable the link will always be in the style of `` `link.to.thing` `` with no type information included and relative links being supported for types in the current module (e.g. `` `Class.attribute` ``.
 * Documenting fluent methods: The return type for fluent methods should be given as `Self` with the description for it